 Joey is a good sport when I tell him it’s time to get going, at 3:15am.
 We crept along the dusty road and tried not to wake the rest of the campground.
 First ones at the gate.
-I boiled some water, sipped the rich Navajo tea (greenthread), and watched the big dipper cross the windshield.
+I boiled some water, sipped some Navajo tea (greenthread), and watched the big dipper cross the windshield.
 It didn’t take long for first rays of the morning sun to wash out the Big Dipper, as if it never existed.
 After an hour and a half, the first park rangers begin to appear.

-The first one-hundred people (not cars) proceeded to Casa Rinconada to watch the alignment.
+The first one-hundred people (not cars) proceeded to Casa Rinconada to watch the summer solstice alignment.
 The air was electric.
 Hunger didn’t matter, the biting cold didn’t matter.
 All eyes were on the wall of the once-enclosed Kiva.
-The golden light of the pre-dawn sun was soon replaced with a dramatic light and shadow show.
+The light of the pre-dawn sun was soon replaced with a dramatic light and shadow show.
 A small square of light appeared and began to move from left to right before reaching the final resting place on a niche in Casa Rinconada.
 Imagine this light show in the enclosed Kiva, it would have been even more dramatic.

 What to See and Do